 Do you know how bad it can be?
 Well, around here, potatoes sell for around 25 cents per pound.
 If you buy them as frozen french fries, they’re 89 cents a pound.
 My goodness – 2 1/2 times the price to cut them into sticks?
 That’s really not hard to do.

-But if you buy them as potato chips (crisps), then they are …. $3.55 per pound.
+But if you buy them as potato chips (crisps for my British friends), then they are …. $3.55 per pound.
 And that’s the cheapest off-brand ones that I can find.
 (Ignore all the other reasons why not to eat store-bought potato chips.
 The price is reason enough!)

 - Look for whole foods that you can cook and prepare at home, rather than buying food that has been highly processed.
 Preparing whole foods at home is cheaper and gives you greater control over how much sugar, salt, and fat are added to your meals!